maxdesalle/website/content/startup-ideas.md

 description: "A few startup ideas I have."
 ---

-This is an unordered list of startup ideas I have, and potentially plan to pursue if no else pursues them.
+This is an unordered list of (sometimes terrible) startup ideas I have, and potentially plan to pursue if no else pursues them.
 Feel free to use of any of these ideas for your next startup, it would make the world a much better place!

 ---